dev1virtuoso/Application/README.md

 - Make your changes and thoroughly test them.
 - Submit a pull request describing the modifications and the rationale behind them.

-By contributing to this project, you agree to license your contributions under the terms of the Carson Open Source License (CEOSL) .
+By contributing to this project, you agree to license your contributions under the terms of the MIT Licence .

 ## Contact Information

-If you have any questions or suggestions regarding this application project, please feel free to contact me at [carson.developer1125@gmail.com](mailto:carson.developer1125@gmail.com).
+If you have any questions or suggestions regarding this application project, please feel free to contact me through [following methods](https://github.com/dev1virtuoso/Documentation/blob/main/dev1virtuoso/Attachment/dev1virtuoso/carson-wu.md#contact).

 Thank you for your interest and contributions to the project!